 The MCO must have written policies and procedures for enrolling newborn children of Medicaid enrollees retroactively effective to the time of birth.
-These enrollment procedures must include transfer of newborn information to both BMS and the enrollment broker and must provide for processing completion within thirty (30) calendar days of the date of birth.
-Newborns of program-eligible mothers who are enrolled at the time of the child's birth will be enrolled in the mother's MCO.
+These enrollment procedures must include:

+- Transfer of newborn information to both BMS and the enrollment broker. - Processing completion within thirty (30) calendar days of the date of birth.
+Newborns of program-eligible mothers who are enrolled at the time of the child's birth will be enrolled in the mother's MCO. - Submission of the newborn enrollment forms to the enrollment broker within sixty (60) calendar days of the date of delivery or as soon thereafter as the MCO becomes aware of the delivery.
+The MCO must exhaust all possible avenues to research, locate, and include on the forms the names for newborns, which will in turn help to decrease issues with missing capitation payments.

 The MCO is responsible for all Medically Necessary covered services provided under the standard benefit package to the newborn child or an enrolled mother for the first sixty (60) to ninety (90) calendar days of life based upon the cut-off date for MCO enrollment with the enrollment broker.
 The child's date of birth will be counted as day one.
 BMS will pay a full month's capitation for all newborns.
 The MCO will receive capitation payments for all subsequent months that the child remains enrolled with the MCO.
-The MCO must submit newborn enrollment forms to the enrollment broker within sixty (60) calendar days of the date of delivery or as soon thereafter as the MCO becomes aware of the delivery.